How to Transfer or Stop Services

 Billing and Payment Options

-Bills are mailed around the 20th of each month and you can pay by mail or online with your Visa or Master Card.
+Bills are mailed by the middle of each month and you can pay by mail or online with your Visa or Master Card.

 By Mail: Simply send your check or money order though the mail.